 If you believe you have been misclassified, or have questions about your job title or coverage, contact our office at (215) 686-0802.

-Employers can contact the Office of Benefits and Wage Compliance for a sample sick leave tracking document and a sample sick leave HR policy.
+Employers can contact the Office of Worker Protections for a sample sick leave tracking document and a sample sick leave HR policy.

 If you have not been provided sick leave or have experienced other violations of this law, you can file a complaint within one year of the incident.